enginBozkurt/CUDA-Programming/README.md

 ## Accelerating Applications with CUDA C/C++

 ## Objectives
-@octocat :+1: By the time you complete this lab, you will be able to: :shipit:
+ By the time you complete this lab, you will be able to:

 * Write, compile, and run C/C++ programs that both call CPU functions and launch GPU kernels.